-A con artist or someone who swindles people out of money through fraud and deception.
-In politics, the term has been used to describe those who use the political process to enrich themselves.
+A grifter is a con artist, someone who obtains money by swindling or tricking others.
+In politics, the word refers to people who use the political process as a way to enrich themselves.

 Merriam Webster notes that the word first appeared in print in 1915, in George Bronson-Howard’s novel, God’s Man.
 At that time, a grifter referred to any kind of criminal who used his wits, rather than brute force, to carry out crimes.
 Pickpockets, con artists, and card-sharps could all be classed as grifters.

 In recent years, pundits have begun talking about political grifters.
 In 2014 former Rep. Steve LaTourette, of Ohio, wrote a piece in Politico describing what he called the rise of the political grifter.
 LaTourette was describing people who get into politics, and stay in politics, because they want to line their own pockets.
 He singled out the Republican party for censure, warning that the party was being divided into two wings – the governing wing, and the grifting ring.

 LaTourette claimed that right-wing groups like the Club for Growth, FreedomWorks and the Tea Party Patriots were “run by men and women who have made millions by playing on the fears and anger about the dysfunction in Washington.”
 In LaTourette’s view, modern-day grifters don’t care about ideals, or even about political power.
 They have no interest in governing or passing laws.
 They’re only in it for the money that they can collect in the form of political donations.